Bats Treatment

 Specialized check valves installed at active entry points.
 Bats exit normally to feed; they can't re-enter.
 After 5–7 days, the roost is empty.

-Once the roost is confirmed empty, all primary and secondary openings are sealed permanently with hardware cloth, foam, and exterior-grade sealant.
+Once the roost is confirmed empty, our exclusion experts will provide an estimate for sealing all primary and secondary openings with hardware cloth, foam, and exterior-grade sealant.

 Guano Cleanup + Decontamination